SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 All the comments around it are just an amusing attempt to disguise the code in a different context.

 The code could be simplified further.
-The `document.documentElement.outerHTML.length == 23082` check is probably to ensure the HTML page remains unmodified, so I can just remove it.
+The `document.documentElement.outerHTML.length == 23082` check is probably to ensure the HTML page remains unmodified.
+Because I want to modify the page, I removed the check.
 The body of the `if` statement runs `setTimeout(checksum(' ' + checksum))` and compares its return value with a string `'...'`, but it doesn't do anything with the result, so I can ignore `== '...'` as well.
-I'm pretty sure `checksum` returns a string, and `setTimeout` is in the notoriously nasty family of functions (among `eval` and `new Function`) that "casts" a string to a function by parsing and evaluating the string as JavaScript code.
+I'm pretty sure `checksum` returns a string, and `setTimeout` is in the notoriously nasty family of JavaScript functions (among `eval` and `new Function`) that "casts" a string to a function by parsing and evaluating the string as JavaScript code.

-So presumably, `checksum(' ' + checksum)` returns JavaScript.
-That's cool.
-Even though `checksum` itself is a function, `' ' + checksum` casts the function to a string containing its source code, meaning that if I change any code inside `checksum`'s definition, I would change the result of `checksum(' ' + checksum)`.
+So presumably, `checksum(' ' + checksum)` returns valid JavaScript that `setTimeout` can execute.
+That's good.
+Even though `checksum` itself is a function, `' ' + checksum` casts the function to a string containing its source code, meaning that if I edit anything inside `checksum`'s definition, I would change the result of `checksum(' ' + checksum)`.
 This is pretty cursed, but I remember seeing something like this in [one of LiveOverflow's videos][liveoverflow][^3] a while back, so I stored the original function implementation in a string, `checksumStr`.
 According to VS Code, there were not only invisible special characters but also a lot of trailing spaces, which I was afraid my editor would remove on save,[^4] so it was a bit annoying escaping everything.

 [liveoverflow]: https://www.youtube.com/watch?v=8yWUaqEcXr4